ncoghlan/misc/notes/python3/questions_and_answers.rst

 handling the "data in unknown ASCII compatible encoding" that is common in web protocols, and included in the data passed through from the web server to the application (and vice versa).
-At this point in time (January 2014), nobody has created a type for Python 3 that is similarly well suited to manipulating ASCII compatible binary protocol data.
+At this point in time (March 2014), nobody has created a type for Python 3 that is similarly well suited to manipulating ASCII compatible binary protocol data.
 There certainly wasn't any such type available for consideration when WSGI 1.1 was standardised in October 2010.

-As a result, the "least bad" option chosen for those fields in the Python 3 version of the WSGI protocol was to publish them to the web application as `1atin-1`` decoded strings.
+As a result, the "least bad" option chosen for those fields in the Python 3 version of the WSGI protocol was to publish them to the web application as ``1atin-1`` decoded strings.
 This means that applications need to treat these fields as wire protocol data (even though they claim to be text based on their type), encode them back to bytes as ``latin-1`` and then decode them again using the *correct* encoding (as indicated